-- All incoming e-mail must be addressed to the County User's County-supplied electronic communication address such as John.Smith@edcgov.us. firstname.lastname is the Standard Naming Convention. - Receipt of non-County addressed e-mail via Internet based Internet Service Providers (ISP's) (jsmith@hotmail.com or comcast.com for example) is allowed; however, such email must be accessed via the Internet.
-Personal attachments may not be stored on County storage devices. - Examples of County incoming e-mails include those ending with edcgov.us, co.el-dorado.ca.us, edso.org, or /PV/EDC or /SLT/EDC (Lotus Notes addresses). - The use of Internet-based commercial instant messaging products such as AOL Instant Messaging, Windows Instant Messaging, MIRC, IRC, etc. is prohibited over the County's network. - Some electronic communication clients allow the use of downloadable plug-ins, allowing the computer user to add "emoticons" and other animations to their electronic communication.
+- All incoming e-mail must be addressed to the County User's County-supplied electronic communication address such as John.Smith@edcgov.us.
+Firstname.lastname is the Standard Naming Convention.
+Receipt of non-County addressed e-mail via Internet based Internet Service Providers (ISP's) is not allowed, (jsmith@hotmail.com or comcast.com) for example.
+Examples of permitted incoming e-mails include those ending with edcgov.us, co.el-dorado.ca.us, edso.org, or /PV/EDC or /SLT/EDC (Lotus Notes addresses). - Accessing personal e-mail from a commercial ISP via HTML and an Internet browser over the County network is prohibited.
+Examples of this type of ISP are MSN, Yahoo, Comcast, and Hotmail. - The use of Internet-based commercial instant messaging products such as AOL Instant Messaging, Windows Instant Messaging, MIRC, IRC, etc. is prohibited over the County's network. - Some electronic communication clients allow the use of downloadable plug-ins, allowing the computer user to add "emoticons" and other animations to their electronic communication.
 The downloading, installation and use of any of these items is prohibited on County computer systems.